build-on-aws/content/tutorials/gitlab-with-terraform/index.md

 }
 ```

-Make sure you replace "XXXX" with the actual name of the S3 Bucket you created earlier.
+Make sure you replace "XXXX" with the actual name of the S3 bucket you created earlier.
 Note that the profile "oidc" is the same as the profile created by the pipeline, so that the Terraform script knows the role to assume while provisioning the resources.
 The same applies with the profile for the provider.
 Note that these two don't necessarily need to be the same, so you could use one role for accessing the backend and another for deploying the resources.
-The "key" parameter in the backend denotes the name of the file that is created to manage the Terraform state in the S3 Bucket.
-The "encrypt" parameter determines whether [SSE-S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingServerSideEncryption.html) is used to encrypt the file in the Bucket.
+The "key" parameter in the backend denotes the name of the file that is created to manage the Terraform state in the S3 bucket.
+The "encrypt" parameter determines whether [SSE-S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingServerSideEncryption.html) is used to encrypt the file in the bucket.

 Once we have this written, commit this to the repository using the same method we used in the [first step](#build-the-repository).
 As soon as we do so, our pipeline should start automatically upon committing our code to the main branch.
 We can see it through GitLab if we go back to our repository's home page and click on "Jobs" under the "Build" dropdown menu on the sidebar.